 Are there any other ways to bay park?

-The fixed position method has two major drawbacks, in that you have to have at least two more lines lines beyond your target bay otherwise you can’t do it, and the bays have to be a standard size.
-If you want to get into an end bay or one that’s been deliberately over- or undersized by whoever painted it, you’ve got to choose another way.
+The fixed position method for reverse bay parking has two major drawbacks in the real world, 1) you have to have at least two more lines lines beyond your target bay otherwise you can’t do it, and 2) the bays have to be a standard size.
+So if you want to get into an end bay or one that’s been over- or undersized by whoever painted it, you’ve got to choose another way.

-The mirrors method requires good reversing skills, which many learners simply don’t have – nor do they have the financial resources to acquire such skills if it turns out they have a problem.
+The mirrors method requires good reversing skills, which many learners simply don’t have – nor do they have the financial resources or desire to part with such resources in order to acquire such skills , particularly if it turns out they have a problem.

-I show all these methods to my own pupils, but in almost all cases it is the fixed position one that we go with.
+I show all these methods to my own pupils, but in almost all cases it is the 90º one that we go with.
 I explain that they will have plenty of time to practice the other ways once they’ve passed.
-Being brutally honest, taking two minutes to park in Asda once they’ve passed is only going to annoy a few drivers (and maybe give them a bit of a giggle), whereas taking two minutes over it on your test will likely earn a fail.
+Being brutally honest, taking two minutes to park in Asda once they’ve passed is only going to annoy a few drivers (and maybe give them a bit of a giggle), whereas taking two minutes over it on your test could lead to a fail.
 So it makes sense to focus on a method that works rather than one that they have got the next 40 years to perfect.